arcus-azure/arcus/community/blog/2021 Quick overview at the new major Arcus Messaging v1.0 release/README.md

 We believe we need to align with this new strategy, so we have adopted it in [Arcus Security](https://github.com/arcus-azure/arcus.security) and now it was time to align Arcus Messaging.

-The most notable change here for consumers is the move from the Azure Service Bus `Message` model towards the `ServiceBusReceivedMessage`.
-This breaking change has the most impact on our fallback message handlers, which receive the full Azure Service Bus message in their implementation.
+The most notable change here for end-users is the move from the Azure Service Bus `Message` model towards the `ServiceBusReceivedMessage`.

+This breaking change has the most impact on our extensions & fallback message handlers, which receive the full Azure Service Bus message in their implementation.

 An example of this new signature: